 - Incarcerated youth and adults

-- The Jewish community, LGBT community, and Poly community
+- The Jewish community, LGBTQ community, and Poly community

 - “The Worried Well” or people with everyday concerns common to us all